Ideas for Successful Agile TeamsSoftware Craftsmanship Agile Best Practices SDLC

 A GOTO person is kind of an expert.
 Team members can go to them to resolve any issues or to get their advice on a problem.

-Having a GOTO person saves a lot of our time as we can seek help from our in-team expert, this also helps in knowledge sharing, and growing the skillset of the team as a whole, thus helping us in higher-value deliveries.
+Having a GOTO person saves a lot of our time as we can seek help from our in-team expert, this also helps in knowledge sharing and growing the skill set of the team as a whole, thus helping us in higher-value deliveries.

 While implementing a story we might face some issues or have confusion about which approach to go with, each having its own pros and cons.

-In such cases, we may call for a quick huddle where the team discusses the issue, shares their opinions or votes for a particular solution to go with.
+In such cases, we may call for a quick huddle where the team discusses the issue, shares their agile values or votes for a particular solution to go with.

-We should make sure that feedback we give is constructive and should also take feedback constructively.
+We should make sure that the feedback we give is constructive and should also take feedback constructively.

-Feedback can be given while pairing, after we are done with the story or even on catch-up one-on-one’s.
+Feedback can be given while pairing after we are done with the story, daily stand-ups or even on catch-up one-on-one.

 Who: The whole team

 We can have group feedback where all team members write feedback for a particular team member.
-Also, when the team discusses the feedback, the teammate who getting feedback may not be present in the discussion and will join in once the team is ready with their feedback.
+Also, when the team discusses the effective retrospectives, the teammate getting feedback may not be present in the discussion and will join in once the team is ready with their feedback.

 When he/she receives the feedback it is what the entire team has agreed to, and is from the team rather than a particular individual.

 Each one on the team should get group feedback in this manner to build high-performing agile teams.

 Does it feel like lots of meetings?

-Yes, after going through this blog it might seem to you that the team will end up having lots of meetings, we will end up spending half of our days in a meeting room or on teams calls and a wall full of sticky notes…
+Yes, after going through this blog it might seem to you that the product teams will end up having lots of daily meetings, we will end up spending half of our days in a meeting room or on teams calls and a wall full of sticky notes…

-Most of what’s listed here should not necessarily be long meetings.
-Participants usually get together for a quick discussion without needing to book a meeting room or sent out an invite email.
-These become second nature over time as compared to being time consuming, enforced rituals!
+Most of what’s listed here should not be necessarily long meetings.
+Participants usually get together for a quick discussion without needing to book a meeting room or send out an invite email.
+These become second nature over time as compared to being time-consuming, enforced rituals!